CBS holds an annual meeting without Les Moonves at the helm

 "The [board's] Compensation Committee also acknowledged Mr. Moonves' stellar reputation among and successes in communication with members of the investment community, and in management development and human resources," the compensation summary in the proxy continued.

 All that was written before accounts of accusations of sexual misconduct by Moonves were published over the summer.
-On Tuesday, feminist groups including NOW-New York and UltraViolet are holding a rally outside the CBS shareholders meeting in midtown Manhattan to encourage the board to withhold severance from Moonves.
+On Tuesday, a rally outside the shareholders meeting in midtown Manhattan demanded the board withhold severance from Moonves.

 "It's as clear as day to women everywhere that we have to stop rewarding sexual abusers with payouts.
 It's crystal clear in this case," said Sonia Ossorio, president of NOW-New York.
 "Companies really don't have an option any longer of sweeping these issues under the rug."